One night only! TBA for Spring 2021

-Below is an inside look into plays we featured at See & Be Scene in December that were under consideration for the 2020-2021 season.
+Below is an inside look into plays we featured at See & Be Scene last December that were under consideration for the 2020-2021 season.
 The evening included excerpts from 8 shows under consideration, in a staged reading format.
 Admission is free for Subscribers, Members and Donors, but tickets are available to the general public for $15.
-Stay tuned for an announcement about next fall’s See & Be Scene.
+Stay tuned for an announcement about the next See & Be Scene, coming Spring 2021.

 Steve H. Broadnax III Kathryn MacMillan

 Jen Childs Walter DeShields Scott Greer Donnie Hammond Stephanie Hodge

 Jessica Johnson Todd Lawson Joey Liao Campbell O’Hare Alison Ormsby

 Brandon Pierce Michaela Shuchman Blake Stadnik Anne Tolpegin Damien Wallace

 Here’s a glimpse at some of the plays we were considering:

 By Audrey Cefaly

 A darkly comic southern drama about love, art, and the power of women.
 This heart-wrenching story of a reclusive Alabama folk artist won the David Calicchio Emerging American Playwright Prize.
 After a tornado barrels through town leaving nothing but death and destruction, only June and her pet goat Weezy live to tell the tale.
 When a prominent photographer visits to take pictures of June’s scars, both are forced to reconcile the pain of loss and recovery.
 This Kilroys List drama explores the meaning and purpose of art and the struggle of the lost and tortured souls that seek to create it.

 The First Deep Breath by Lee Edward Colston II (a play in two acts)